 Mislabeling and food fraud are not confined to sushi, but exist across many different food products and categories.
 According to a recent Time magazine article, “in recent years, there has been an uptick in reports of so-called food fraud.”
 As the article explained, the motives behind such practices are obvious:

 “By and large, the fraudsters are trying to make easy money – charging for a whole food or pricey ingredient, then cutting it with cheaper stuff on the sly.”

 The examples of fraud given by the article include “natural” honey laced with antibiotics and Italian companies selling “Italian olive oil” from a blend of oils that did not originate in Italy.

 Consumer and Class Action Attorneys at Broslavsky & Weinman

-If you believe that you purchased a product that is not what it is claimed to be or is otherwise mislabeled, you can contact the consumer lawyers at Broslavsky & Weinman, LLP to discuss your options and potential claims.
+If you believe that you purchased a product that is not what it is claimed to be or is otherwise mislabeled, you can contact the Los Angeles class action and consumer lawyers at Broslavsky & Weinman, LLP to discuss your options and potential claims.
 You can fill out the contact form or call us directly at 310-575-2550.